News & events from Cranleigh School

 "We have been working with some of the most significant reforms in decades, so we’re all delighted with these results, which show just how hard our students and staff have worked.
 The vast majority of our leaving Sixth Formers have achieved the grades they needed for further studies and we wish them all continued success in the next stage of their academic careers." - Mr David Boggitt, Deputy Head Academic

-Choosing the right senior school is one of the most important decisions a family will make together.
+Choosing the right senior school is one of the most important decisions a family will make.
 Our admissions team is on hand all year round to help children and their families make an informed choice.
-Please click on the relevant age box above to find out about the admissions journey for each entry point.

 We welcome visits from prospective parents and pupils.
-Our small group meetings take place on Saturdays throughout the year, providing the opportunity to meet the Headmaster and House staff and enjoy a tour of the school.
+Our Welcome Mornings take place on Saturdays throughout the year, providing the opportunity to meet the Headmaster and House staff and enjoy a tour of the school.
 Individual visits and tours may be arranged in addition.

-To arrange a personal appointment or to request to join a small group appointment, please call the School Office on 01483 276377 or email [email protected]
+To arrange a personal appointment or to request to join a Welcome Morning, please call our admissions team on 01483 276377 or send an email to [email protected]

 Educated at University College, Oxford, Martin Reader was an Exhibitioner in English and English Literature.
 He continued at Oxford reading for an MPhil in English Studies.
 Whilst at Oxford, he played for the university at rugby and was on the bench at the Varsity Match.
 He also has an MBA in School Leadership International from Hull University.
 Martin began his teaching career at St Edward’s Oxford, before moving to Oundle School and then to Reigate Grammar School where he was Senior Deputy Head.
 Prior to moving to Cranleigh, he was Headmaster of Wellington School, Somerset for eight years.